Announcing our new Course: AI Red-Teaming and AI Safety Masterclass

 What is Faithful Chain-of-Thought Reasoning?

-Instructing large language models (LLMs) to express their reasoning before answering, known as Chain-of-Thought (CoT) prompting1, can improve response quality and accuracy.
+Instructing Large Language Models (LLMs) to express their reasoning before answering, known as Chain-of-Thought (CoT) Prompting, can improve response quality and accuracy.
 By breaking down the reasoning step-by-step, the model is guided toward more thoughtful and precise outcomes.
 However, research shows that models don’t always follow the reasoning they present when reaching their final answer.

 In other words, these models can be “unfaithful” to their own logic.
 The reasoning provided doesn’t always reflect the actual process behind the conclusion.
 This raises concerns about interpretability, as it becomes harder for users to trust or verify the model’s decision-making.
 While the model may show its reasoning, it might not match how it actually arrived at the answer.